-Bijan C. Bayne is author of Martha's Vineyard Basketball: How A Resort League Defined Notions Of Race & Class.
+Bijan C. Bayne, a frequent contributor to Andscape, is the author of Martha’s Vineyard Basketball: How A Resort League Defied Notions Of Race & Class.

 Branch Rickey’s search ranged widely across Latin America and the Negro Leagues